 Yes.
 Each year KC Water’s financials are analyzed by an independent external auditing firm in accordance with government auditing standards, and our financial statements are presented in accordance with Generally Accepted Accounting Principles (GAAP).
 Annual audits, as well as KC Water’s Comprehensive Annual Financial Report, are available to the public and can be found HERE.

 What’s being done to make sure rates are fair and equitable in the future?

 The issue of water affordability is not unique to Kansas City, it has become a national conversation.
 The federal government provides billing assistance programs for other utilities, but not for water and wastewater.

-Because water and wastewater rates have significantly increased to pay for unfunded federally-mandated programs (costing billions of dollars) and decades of infrastructure neglect, in April 2016, KC Water asked the Mayor to appoint a Task Force to integrate community values into a funding strategy for Kansas City’s current and long-term water infrastructure needs (in a nutshell, how should Kansas City best pay for water services moving forward?).
+Because water and wastewater rates have significantly increased to pay for unfunded federally-mandated programs (costing billions of dollars) and decades of infrastructure neglect, in April 2016, KC Water asked the Mayor to appoint a Task Force to integrate community values into a funding strategy for Kansas City’s current and long-term water infrastructure needs (How should Kansas City best pay for water services moving forward?).